Mazen-Raafat567/Closed-Loop-Motor-Controller/README.md

                                       └── Encoder ───┘
 ```

-MATLAB/Simulink is used for real-time telemetry and performance visualization.
+MATLAB/Simulink is used for real-time telemetry and performance analysis.

 ### Project Demonstration